gloryofrobots/arza/README.md

 # Arza programming language

-Arza is a functional programming language supporting multiple dispatch, immutable data and actor model out of the box.
+Arza is a functional programming language with multiple dispatch, immutable data structures and actor model out of the box.

 Arza is in a prototype state of development.
 Current interpreter is implemented in Python (without RPython)

+There is no REPL at the moment.

 Detailed documentation here